yjchen/easy_contact/README.md

 ## Entry

   Each information is stored in an entry, no matter it is an address or a phone number.
+EasyContact use STI to create classes of address and phone.
 An entry contains these fields:

     type: string
     label: string